canonically recognized communities

 We live and work in the world and come together frequently to experience community through prayer, study, service and the Eucharist.

 We welcome women and men, lay and ordained, regardless or age, citizenship, sexual orientation, marital status or socio-economic status.
 We wear habits of light grey and blue for liturgical and ministerial use.

 An initiatory fellowship of spiritual pilgrims in passionate pursuit of the inner flowering of Wisdom, with deep roots in early Christianity and the ancient Western Mysteries.
-The heart of our charism is the authentic reclamation of Catholic Christianity as an initiatory Mystery Tradition, and the pursuit of theosis through the deep inner work of the mystical Christian life, as inherited from the earliest streams of monastic tradition.
+The heart of our charism is the pursuit of theosis (‘divinization’) through the deep inner work of the mystical Christian life, as inherited from the earliest streams of monastic tradition.
 We strive for holistic, life giving transformation of ourselves and the world around us in the context of a fresh, loving, contemplative, and expansive expression of vowed religious life, realistically integrated into our twenty-first century context without compromising the depth or demands of our vocations.
 We are a dispersed community consisting of both vowed religious householders (under vows of Simplicity, Obedience, and Conversion of Life) and traditional solitary monastics (under vows of Celibate Chastity, Solitude, Simplicity, Obedience, and Conversion of Life), all living a common Rule.
-Our lives are devoted to continual study, contemplation, and the Western 'yogas' or inner arts of spiritual development, in search of the Philosopher's Stone, the sacred Grail: the Mystic Rose of Divine Wisdom, symbol of the alchemical 'Great Work’, which is the summum bonum of all human spiritual endeavor.
+Our lives are devoted to continual study, contemplation, and the Western ‘yogas’ or inner arts of spiritual development, in search of the Philosopher's Stone, the sacred Grail: the Mystic Rose of Divine Wisdom, which is the summum bonum of all human spiritual endeavor.

 The Community of Francis and Clare is a contemporary vowed community of religious women